NumberHound/web/about.md

 If you are looking for data, or help with data, use our resources in the menu tab.
 Updates to the data resources pages are continually made as new, quality datasets are found.
 Please report any broken links to datasets.

-Currently, NumberHound has the following resources:
+Currently, NumberHound has the following pages:

-[Data Resource](https://numberhound.com/Data) -- a directory for datasets relating to both sports and economics.
+[Data](https://numberhound.com/Data) -- a directory for datasets relating to both sports and economics, as well as general topics.

-[Data Solutions](https://numberhound.com/DataSolutions) -- a page with resources and guidance to help you store, clean, analyze, and visualize your data.

-[Other Resources](https://numberhound.com/OtherResources) -- A page with assorted papers, books, blogs, websites, videos, podcasts, and social media sites which are meant to educate on data science, statistics, and economics.
+[Resources](https://numberhound.com/OtherResources) -- A page with assorted papers, books, blogs, websites, videos, podcasts, and social media sites which are meant to educate on data science, sports, statistics, and economics.
+The page also has help on data storage, cleaning, analysis, and visualization.

 ## NumberHound Data